 While all water is connected through the water cycle, it’s important to be able to manage water on a smaller scale.
 When focusing on a watershed, you can more easily track monitoring data like precipitation and groundwater levels, as well as address any issues that come up, from pollution to drought.

-Every watershed is unique and requires distinct management strategies to ensure sustainability, which is why Nestlé Waters North America employs Natural Resource Managers (NRM) to help make informed decisions about water resources.
+Every watershed is unique and requires distinct management strategies to ensure sustainability, which is why we employ Natural Resource Managers (NRM) to help make informed decisions about water resources.
 These professionally trained engineers, geologists, and hydrogeologists rigorously monitor a variety of environmental elements including precipitation, water levels, water flows, and water withdrawal.